Traditional Outdoor Seating Permit Process COVID-19 Temporary Outdoor Seating Extension Process Traditional Permit Rules & Fines Standards

 - If at any time, Wake County Environmental Services revokes or suspends the issued permit, the City permit is revoked or suspended simultaneously.

-For outdoor seating to be permitted within downtown public spaces, all of the following standards must be met:
+For outdoor seating to be permitted, all of the following standards must be met:

 - Outdoor seating is limited to the area approved by the City as specified on the permit application